John Scudder Adkins – Turtle Creek – Volk Estates

 Father was transferred to Dublin in 1935 and we fell in love with Ireland.
 All of us were red-heads so we were right at home.
 Our house was always open to my parents’ Irish and American friends.
 (Slides: 4th of July reception and A.M.O. with Taosich de Valera.)
 U.S. Ambassador Gene Kennedy Smith lives there now.

 From 1937-9 we lived outside Copenhagen in a Louis SVI style house built around 1799 by French aristocrats who had escaped the guillotine.
-(Slides: aerial view and garden party for Annapolis summer cruise.
-When Mother heard that the Battleship Texas, as well as the New York and Wyoming, were in Copenhagen she told Father we would invite all the boys to our party.
+(Slides: aerial view and garden party for Annapolis summer cruise.)
+When Mother heard that the Battleship Texas, as well as the New York and Wyoming, where in Copenhagen she told Father we would invite all the boys to our party.
 Over 1200 midshipmen came, they were so hungry that they ate 5000 sandwiches, drank 30 kegs of Tuborg beer and 50 gallons of lemonade in the first twenty minutes, and so randy after weeks at sea that they stood in lines for twenty minutes for one turn around the dance floor with one of the 30-odd girls mother had invited, including my twelve-year old sister!

 In 1939 Father resigned after refusing to support Roosevelt of a third term.
 We lived in Indiana during the war where Father helped gear the Ball Brothers Glass, rubber and zinc factories to the war effort.
 In June, 1945, when the war was near an end, Mother and I came home to Dallas and opened the house.
 All the telephones had been stolen and a wisteria vine had broken into the upstairs sitting room, crawled across the floor, and was pulling out the white marble mantelpiece from the wall.
 Our driveway had become a hangout for young lovers who didn’t realize for several weeks that the house was occupied and the real “Lovers’ Lane” was a block north.
 (Sorry, but I don’t have a slide of this action.)